Gaular Municipality

 In 2016, the chief of police for Vestlandet formally suggested a reconfiguration of police districts and stations.
 He proposed that the police station in Gaular be closed.

 General information

 The parish of Indre Holmedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the Indre Holmedal parish (prestegjeld) which included the sub-parishes (sokn) of Bygstad, Sande, and Vik.
-In 1912, the name of the municipality was changed to Gaular.
-On 1 January 1990, parts of the Hestad area (west of Sunde-Klepp, west of Bygstad) were transferred from Fjaler to Gaular.
+In 1912, the name of Indre Holmedal Municipality was changed to Gaular Municipality.

+On 1 January 1990, parts of the Hestad area (west of Sunde-Klepp, west of Bygstad) were transferred from Fjaler Municipality to Gaular Municipality.

-On 1 January 2020, the neighboring municipalities of Gaular, Førde, Naustdal, and Jølster were merged to form the new Sunnfjord Municipality.
+On 1 January 2020, Gaular Municipality, Førde Municipality, Naustdal Municipality, and Jølster Municipality were merged to form the new Sunnfjord Municipality.